marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubeadm/README.md

 Requirements
 ------------

-To run this `role` the inventory must have at least:
+To run this `role` the inventory must at least have:
 * One server in `[cp]` group;
-* The variable `primary=true` must have to be set.
+* The `primary=true` variable must be set on the server.
-* The variable `hostname` must have to be set.
+* The `hostname` variable must be set on the server.

-With this configuration, the role will configure a Kubernetes with no workers and one server as the control plane.
+With this configuration, the `role` will configure a Kubernetes with no workers and only one server as the control plane.

-The configuration below shows the minimum host file configuration needed to run the role:
+Below is the minimum `host` file configuration needed to run the role:
 ```ini
 [k8s:children]
 cp